 There are several variations to the DIY Chalk Paint Recipe out there!
 And believe me… I’ve tried them all!!
 Everything from plaster of paris, to calcium carbonate, baking soda, and non-sanded grout.
 I’ve varied the ratio’s, intermixed the components, and begged my little experiments to behave more like a well mannered Chalk Paint.

 Sadly, there is nothing worse, than the fading excitement of not having to sand your furniture before painting, only to have to sand your furniture after painting…

 These homemade recipes just don’t measure up.
 Something’s just not quite right, something is missing.

-The truth is, all the DIY Chalk Paint Recipes in the world will fall short of a true Chalk Paint, because we are missing the secret ingredients!!
+The truth is, every DIY Chalk Paint Recipe in the world will fall short of a true Chalk Paint, because we are missing secret ingredients!!

 And do you think Annie Sloan or CeCe Caldwell are going to give up their secret ingredients?
 Not likely.
 But… I have come across a simple solution: